-Join HomeWise volunteers for events throughout the county to learn more about home energy and water savings, and ways to reduce your utility costs.
+Join HomeWise volunteers for events online and throughout the county to learn more about home energy and water savings, and ways to reduce your utility costs.
+Information on specific events will be linked to the event titles below as it becomes available.

 VOLUNTEER WITH HOMEWISE